elkinnarvaez/efemerides/README.md

         flyctl launch
         ```

         When running this command you will be prompted several options that you will have choose to your own convenience.
 Please take a look at [Fly.io's pricing](https://fly.io/docs/about/pricing/).
+For the application to work properly, it is required that you attach a database to it (you will be promted that option when launching, or you can choose to attach it later).

     * Make changes to deployment.